Adaptive Linear Estimating Equations: Numerical experiments

 In Figure~\ref{fig:bandit-luw}, we display results for two-armed bandit example, providing the empirical coverage plots for the first arm mean $\theta_1^*$ as well as average width for two-sided CIs.
 We observe that CIs based on OLS undercover $\theta_1^*$ while other methods provide satisfactory coverage.
 Notably, from the average CI width plot, we can see that W-decorrelation and concentration methods have relatively large CI widths.
 On the contrary, ALEE-based CIs achieve target coverage while keeping the width of CIs relatively small.

-For AR(1) model, we display the setting $s_0 = e^3 n / \log\log(n)$ in Figure~\ref{fig:ar-luw}, which is based on the fact that $s_n$ grows at the rate at least $n$ for any $\theta^* \in (-1, 1]$~\cite{Lai1982}.
-For the context bandit example, we summarize the empirical coverage probability and the logarithm of the volume of the confidence regions in Table~\ref{tab:contextual-bandit}, along with corresponding standard deviations.
-Similar conclusions can be drawn.
+For AR(1) model, we display the results in Figure~\ref{fig:ar-luw}.
+For the context bandit example, we consider $d = 20$ and summarize the empirical coverage probability and the logarithm of the volume of the confidence regions in Table~\ref{tab:contextual-bandit-20}, along with corresponding standard deviations.
+See Appendix~\ref{app:contextual-bandit-simulations} for experiments with dimension $d = 10$ and $d = 50$.